Maite Nkoana-Mashabane

-Maite Emily Nkoana-Mashabane (born 30 September 1963) is a South African politician who served as the Minister of Women, Youth and Persons with Disabilities.
+Maite Emily Nkoana-Mashabane (born 30 September 1963), formerly known as Maite Mohale, is a South African politician who served as the Minister of Women, Youth and Persons with Disabilities.
 She was Minister of Rural Development and Land Reform from 2018 to 2019, and previously served as Minister of International Relations and Cooperation from 2009 to 2018.
 Nkoana-Mashabane is also a former member of the National Executive Committee of the African National Congress (ANC).

 Biography

 Nkoana-Mashabane was born in Magoebaskloof and raised in Ga-Makanye, Limpopo.
 During the 1980s, she was an active member of the United Democratic Front and served in various structures of the Mass Democratic Movement and the African National Congress' (ANC) underground structures.

 After the unbanning of the ANC in 1990, she served the party in various structures, including the ANC Women's League (ANCWL) and actively participated in the relaunch of the ANCWL in the country.
 Nkoana-Mashabane went on to be appointed as South African High Commissioner to India and Malaysia.

 She served as the Chairperson of the ANCWL in Limpopo and as a member of the National Working Committee (NWC) of the organisation from 1992 to 1995.

 On her return to South Africa, Nkoana-Mashabane became Limpopo's Local Government and Housing Member of the Executive Council.

 In December 2012, Nkoana-Mashabane was re-elected as a member of the National Executive Committee of the ruling party at the party's 53rd National Conference, held in Mangaung, Free State Province.
 Her first election to the NEC was at the party's December 2007 National Conference, held in the city of Polokwane.

 President Jacob Zuma appointed Nkoana-Mashabane as Minister of International Relations and Cooperation on 9 May 2009.
 Zuma subsequently disputed suggestions that this was an unusual appointment in light of Nkoana-Mashabane's apparent lack of foreign policy experience, saying that "the ANC knows the strengths of this comrade" and noting that she was a member of the ANC National Executive Committee.